Mario Monti: 2013 election

 On 21 December 2012, Monti announced his resignation as prime minister, having made a public promise to step down on 8 December, after the passing of the 2013 Budget.
 He initially stated that he would only remain in office until an early election could be held.
 However, on 28 December, he announced that he would seek to remain prime minister by contesting the election, as the leader of a centrist coalition, the Civic Choice.

 The election was held on 24 February 2013, and Monti's centrist coalition was only able to come fourth, with 10.5% of the vote.
-Monti remained prime minister until a coalition was formed on 28 April led by Enrico Letta.
+Monti remained prime minister until a coalition was formed on 28 April, led by Enrico Letta.

 Political career

 Lifetime Senator

 Mario Monti with Russian Prime Minister Dmitry Medvedev at the 38th G8 summit.

 On 9 November 2011, Monti was appointed a Lifetime Senator by Italian President Giorgio Napolitano, in accordance with the second paragraph of "Article 59 of the Constitution, which merits national honour distinguished in science and society".
 He was a member of the Commission for Industry, Commerce and Tourism from 30 November 2011 to 14 March 2013 in the sixteenth legislature.
-Monti was a member of the independents' mixed parliamentary group until 19 March 2013, when he joined the Civic Choice (SC) parliamentary group, becoming the first lifetime-senator aligned with a party group.
+Monti was a member of the independents' mixed parliamentary group until 19 March 2013, when he joined the Civic Choice (SC) parliamentary group, becoming the first lifetime senator aligned with a party group.
 On 7 May 2013, he became a member of the Commission for Foreign Affairs and Emigration.

 President of Civic Choice

-On 4 January 2013, Monti launched Civic Choice as an electoral list of the civil society, to realize the implementation of his agenda in a future government.
+On 4 January 2013, Monti launched Civic Choice as an electoral list of civil society, to realize the implementation of his agenda in a future government.
 SC was announced as part of the With Monti for Italy (CMI) centrist coalition, alongside Union of the Centre (UdC) and Future and Freedom (FLI).
-In the 2013 general election, the party obtained 8.3% of the vote, 37 deputies (on own lists) and 15 senators (within CMI).
+In the 2013 general election, the party obtained 8.3% of the vote, 37 deputies (on its own lists) and 15 senators (within CMI).
 On 12 March 2013, Civic Choice was turned into a political party as Monti took office as acting SC president in the Provisional Committee of the party and appointed senator Andrea Olivero as provisional political coordinator.
 On 16 May 2013, Mario Monti was unanimously elected president of the Civic Choice.

-On 17 October 2013 he resigned and was replaced by his deputy Alberto Bombassei as acting president.
+On 17 October 2013, he resigned and was replaced by his deputy Alberto Bombassei as acting president.
 Monti cited his disagreement with 12 senators (out of 20), including Mario Mauro, Andrea Olivero, Gabriele Albertini, Pier Ferdinando Casini (UdC leader), Maria Paola Merloni, Luigi Marino and Lucio Romano.
-Particularly, Monti criticized Mauro's line of unconditioned support to the government and of transforming SC in a larger centre-right political party, open to The People of Freedom.
+Particularly, Monti criticized Mauro's line of unconditioned support to the government and of transforming SC into a larger centre-right political party, open to The People of Freedom.